-We define what it means to curry a function and how to write curried functions in SML.
+We defined what it means to curry a function and how to write curried functions in SML.

-We discuss several important higher-order functions, such as composition (given by SML's infix operator o) and the list functions map, foldl, and foldr.
+We discussed several important higher-order functions, such as composition (given by SML's infix operator o) and the list functions map, foldl, and foldr.